PockyBum522/windows-setup-assistant/README.md

 * The batch file then notifies the user they should disable UAC prompts and set up AutoLogin.

 This is for unattended capability, both of these things can be re-enabled/disabled once the application finishes running and the computer reboots for the last time.
+Both of these are optional, but required for the whole process being unattended.

 * The batch file then installs Chocolatey, which we'll be using to install things